Innoble/playground-zfwor1v3/statement.md

 + Move turn: BFS generated move nodes first layer -> Push with random greedy move -> Push with random greedy move
 + Push turn: Push with cached moves (no pathfinding during 1st layer thanks to cache) -> Push with random greedy -> Push with random greedy

+## Eval

+As I wrote above, I tried an evaluation based on quest item location and end-of-move location that also included the orientations of the tiles (entrances pointing at eachother = better).
+This worked well, but to my regret I found out that random moves are better.
+I also tried distance to edge (both ways, penalized and as a bonus).
+This didn't help.
+I added a bonus for item in hand.
+Not sure if it helped.
+It's in the final version though.
+I tried an idea of eulerscheZahl to try to favor landing on random items that are not quest items after item collection.
+You could get lucky this way and immediately get another item.
+This seemed a no brainer.
+I tried it and it failed for me.
+Only later on, to my embarassment, did I realize this was because I do not track the location of non-quest items during push.
+Then it makes no sense to do this.
+I would get non-updated locations that are meaningless.
+It was too late to add this, but it would not have been an easy change anyway.
+I would have had to start tracking all items again (doubling the size of my quest array).

+    So in the end I scored 3 things:

+    + Quests completed: 50 points (could be any value)
+    + Quest item in hand: 10 points (not really fitted, just has to be smaller than quest completed)
+    + Win bonus: 300 points.
+I can't just make this infinite.
+That would screw up the smitsimax.
+I just made it high enough to favor the move.
+I didn't fit this, no time.

+## Optimization and other stuff

+I practiced conversion from C# to C++ a lot on multiplayer arenas and was able to do it in 4 hrs of coding + 3 hrs finding 1 bug.
+That's a 1900 line bot.
+Very proud of that.
+My sim count (defined as 1 push + 1 move) went from 10-30k to 100k as a result of that conversion.
+Even before conversion, I had quite a lot of sims in C#.
+I think this is mainly because of the fast BFS, which is the bottleneck.
+Other than that I do what I always do.
+Everything is in global arrays and I don't generate any garbage to clean up.

+I coded a deadlock breaker like most of us did.
+My way was to check the map every turn and if the map was equal to the map in the last turn, I would increment a deadlock count.
+If it reached 5, I would disallow my last row/col + id choice and assume the opponent only did that choice.
+I would always do this when I was losing, but I also would do it if the pointcount was less than 9 and I was tied.
+That way I got very few draws.
+This was important, because I needed the points from beating players other than Jolindien.
+It worked quite well (not well enough obviously!).